MursalimAnsari/Swiggy-Interview/README.md

 *  Game.java: Entry point of the application where you can simulate matches.

-*  Arena.java.: Unit tests for corresponding classes.
+*  ArenaTest.java.: Unit tests for corresponding classes.

 ## Getting Started
 To run the Magical Arena simulation, follow these steps: